Bomb Pops

 Key ingredients

-• Water – Since we are making popsicles, we use water as our base liquid vessel.
+• Water – Since we’re making popsicles, water is our base.

-• Sweetener – I like to make sugar-free bomb pops, so I use a sugar-free sweetener.
-Make sure you use powdered or confectioner’s sweetener as it dissolved more readily in the water.
-If you choose to use granulated sugar free sweetener, you will have to heat the simple syrup over medium heat until the sugar dissolves.
+• Sweetener – I use a sugar-free sweetener to keep these keto friendly.
+Use powdered or confectioner’s sweetener since it dissolves more easily in water.
+If you use granulated sugar-free sweetener, you’ll need to heat the mixture over medium heat until it dissolves.

 • Flavor extracts – For the cherry flavor layer, we use cherry extract.
 Lime layer, we use lime flavoring.
 And blue layer, we use blue raspberry extract.